Robust Distributed Optimization With Randomly Corrupted Gradients: Convergence Properties of RANGE for the SAA Setting

 In the stationary distribution of the Markov chain, the probability that an agent is Byzantine is equal to $p_b/(p_b+p_t)$, and the expected fraction of Byzantine agents in an iteration is $p_b/(p_b+p_t)$.
 Therefore, it is reasonable to argue that $\alpha$ in~\eqref{eq:lowerbound} is similar to $p_b/(p_b+p_t)$.
-For Lemma~\ref{lem:practicalbound} to hold, we need $\alpha_1>{p_b}/({p_b+p_t})$ and thus $\alpha_1$ is of the order of $\alpha$ in~\eqref{eq:lowerbound}.
+For Lemma~\ref{lem:practicalbound} to hold, we need \bt{ $\alpha_1>\Pi_{m_0}^1\approx{p_b}/({p_b+p_t})$ for $m_0\gg 1$} and thus $\alpha_1$ is of the order of $\alpha$ in~\eqref{eq:lowerbound}.
 On the other hand, our error bound in \eqref{eq:strongcvxneighborhood} is a function of $C_{\alpha_2}$, where $C_{\alpha_2}={\cal O}(\alpha_2)$ for small $\alpha_2$.
-Because RANGE aims to eliminate $\alpha_2$ fraction of agents' robustified gradients via robust aggregation, it can be viewed as the effective fraction of Byzantine agents, and hence our bound is consistent with \eqref{eq:lowerbound}.
+Because RANGE aims to eliminate $\alpha_2$ fraction of agents' robustified gradients via \bt{spatial robust aggregation}, it can be viewed as the effective fraction of Byzantine agents, and hence our bound is consistent with \eqref{eq:lowerbound}.
 Interestingly, we can set $\alpha_2$ as arbitrarily small as possible.
 Note that we need to satisfy \eqref{eq:stronglycvxcondition} for convergence.
 However, in~\eqref{eq:PZpractical}, we can select $\alpha_2$ sufficiently small for small $P_Y^m(m_0)$.
 But $P_Y^m(m_0)$ is given by \eqref{eq:PYpractical}, which is a function of $\alpha_1$, $m$, and $m_0$.
 As such, we can always set $m$ arbitrarily large such that $P_Y^m(m_0)$ is arbitrarily small for all $m_0\in{\mathbb N}_0$, and hence we can select $\alpha_2$ arbitrarily small to satisfy \eqref{eq:stronglycvxcondition}.
-As a result, by employing the robust temporal averaging step before robust aggregation, which is beneficial only when agents' states change over time, we reduce the effective fraction of Byzantine agents from $p_b/(p_b+p_t)$ to $\alpha_2$.
-This setup shows that the lower bound~\eqref{eq:lowerbound} does not hold for the proposed Markovian setting as a result of temporal averaging.
+As a result, by employing the \bt{temporal robust aggregation} step before \bt{spatial robust aggregation}, which is beneficial only when agents' states change over time, we reduce the effective fraction of Byzantine agents from $p_b/(p_b+p_t)$ to $\alpha_2$.
+This setup shows that the lower bound~\eqref{eq:lowerbound} does not hold for the proposed Markovian setting as a result of \bt{temporal robust aggregation}. \bt{ \begin{remark} Without any corruption, RANGE suffers an error of ${\cal O}(1/\sqrt{Nb})$.
+Even if we use unbiased stochastic gradients with diminishing step-sizes, this error is unavoidable due to the normalization step.
+This is because as observed by \cite{cutkosky2020momentum}, if $\nabla F_i(x_t)=\nabla F(x_t)+\eta$ for very small $\eta$, it might be that $\nabla F_i(x_t)/\|\nabla F_i(x_t)\|$ is very far from $\nabla F(x_t)/\|\nabla F(x_t)\|$, especially when $\|\nabla F(x_t)\|$ is close to 0.
+On the other hand, the normalization step is the key feature of our algorithm to achieve robustness.
+Due to the stochasticity of the Markovian model, there is a probability ( $\leq P_Z^m(m_0)$) that the first two layers of robust aggregation fail.
+In this case, the overall aggregate can be arbitrarily corrupted and we require normalization to defend against such cases.
+Figure~\ref{fig:normalization} numerically demonstrates the importance of normalization by simulating RANGE with and without normalization for the linear regression problem in Section~\ref{sec:linearreg}. \end{remark}}

 Observe that choice of $m$, $\alpha_1$, and $\alpha_2$ plays an important role, as they determine whether~\eqref{eq:stronglycvxcondition} holds or not.
 Next, we discuss how to pick $m$, $\alpha_1$, and $\alpha_2$ in practice.